bhanu07-debug/ai-solution-website/README.md

 After the deployment is complete, the Firebase CLI will provide you with a URL (e.g., `https://[your-project-id].web.app`).
 This is the live URL where anyone can visit your website!

-## 5. Client Meeting Decisions (Summary)

-- **User Accounts**: No public user accounts are required.
-Access is open to all visitors.
-- **Admin Access**: The admin panel will be a single-user system with its own credentials.
-- **Branding**: The aesthetic will be modern and professional, using a primary color palette of dark blue and white.
-(Note: The current theme uses a yellow/orange palette, which can be updated to match these new branding guidelines).
-- **Contact Form**: All submissions from the contact form will be stored securely in the Firestore database for review in the admin panel.
-No email forwarding is necessary.
-- **Deployment**: A live deployment is optional.
-A local demonstration or video submission is sufficient for client review.

 ## 6. Areas for Skill Development

 This project provides an excellent opportunity to strengthen skills in: